merlinz01/redpepper/docs/states.md

 ### States

-A "state" in the context of RedPepper refers to a set of parameters describing a condition which may or may not be exist on an agent's machine, and parameters describing how to get it into that state.
+A "state" in the context of RedPepper is a definition of any number of operations that put an agent's machine into a desired state.

-For example, a `package.Installed` type of state describes a system package that the agent should make sure is installed.
-States are analogous to those of [Salt](https://github.com/saltstack/salt).
+States are analogous to [Salt](https://github.com/saltstack/salt) states.

 All state configuration is in YAML files in the `state` subdirectory of the config directory.
 See the `example-conf/state` directory for more examples.